Conondale National Park: Mammals

 There have been 68 species of mammals recorded in the park with many being uncommon and range restricted such as the yellow-bellied glider Petaurus australis, koala Phascolarctos cinereus, grey headed flying-fox Pteropus poliocephalus, golden-tipped bat Kerivoula papuensis.
 The rufous bettong Aepyprymnus rufescens occurs in the park and is the largest of the potoroos, it feeds at night on roots and fungi occurring in wet and dry sclerophyll forests.
 Threats include changes to fire regimes, over-grazing and predation by feral animals.
 The long-nosed potoroo Potorous tridactylus tridactylus is recorded in the park and is the smallest member of the kangaroo superfamily, it is listed nationally and in Queensland as vulnerable.
 Current threats include predation by European foxes and land clearing.
 The spotted-tail quoll Dasyurus maculatus maculatus has been recorded in the park and is mainland Australia's largest surviving marsupial and one of three distinct subspecies.
 The spotted-tail quoll has undergone drastic losses in Queensland with a 50–90% reduction in range since European settlement.
 This is attributed to habitat loss, fragmentation, logging, poison baiting, predators and cane toads, habitat critical to the spotted-tail quoll includes large tracts of undisturbed mature forest.

 Amphibians

-Thirty one species of frogs are known to occur in the Conondale ranges including species of scientific interest, the endangered giant barred frog Mixophyes iteratus occurs at its northern limit.
-The endangered fleay's barred frog Mixophyes fleayi and the vulnerable tusked frog Adelotus brevis and cascade treefrog Litoria pearsoniana have also been recorded in the park, the threatened stream frog recovery plan is currently being implemented along with monitoring of these threatened species in the park.
+Thirty one species of frogs are known to occur in the Conondale ranges including species of scientific interest, the endangered Giant barred frog Mixophyes iteratus occurs at its northern limit.
+The endangered Fleay's barred frog Mixophyes fleayi and the vulnerable Tusked frog Adelotus brevis and Pearson's green tree frog Litoria pearsoniana have also been recorded in the park, the threatened stream frog recovery plan is currently being implemented along with monitoring of these threatened species in the park.